ConnorBaker/nixos-configs/README.md

+# nixos-configs

+Configuration for my NixOS machines.

 TODO:

+- [ ] Include `nixos-anywhere` in flake to version control it.
 - [ ] Deploy SSH keys to machines
 - [ ] Migrate to use of flake modules
 - [ ] <https://github.com/Mic92/sops-nix/issues/340>